A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: A Generative Model for Software Dependency Graphs

-It is a generalization of the GNC model \cite{KrapivskyNetwork2005}: this model is an iterative algorithm where, at each iteration, a new node $\currentnode$ is added to the graph and connected at random to a set of already existing nodes.
-To be more precise, an existing node $\randomnode$ is selected according to a uniform distribution and directed edges are created from the new node $\currentnode$ to this node $\randomnode$ along with all its successors.
+We name our generative model of software dependency graphs \algoshortname.
+It generalizes the GNC model \cite{KrapivskyNetwork2005}: this model is an iterative algorithm where, at each iteration, a new node $\currentnode$ is added to the graph and connected at random to a set of already existing nodes.
+In GNC, an existing node $\randomnode$ is selected according to a uniform distribution and directed edges are created from the new node $\currentnode$ to this node $\randomnode$ along with all its successors.
 This ``GNC-Attach'' primitive is illustrated in Figure~\ref{figure:gncillustration}.
 Algorithm~\ref{algo:gncclassic} shows the core primitive for attaching nodes using GNC.
 GNC requires one parameter: the number of nodes of the resulting graph.
 It executes $n$ times the core function to create a graph with $n$ nodes.